stanleymho/CourseProject/README.md

 ### 1.2.
 Implementation

 _tweetscollect_ uses the [Twitter's standard search API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets) to query against a mixture of the recent and popular tweets for the past 7 days for a given topic.
 Each API call returns a limited number of tweets, and multiple paginations are involved in order to collect all the tweets across 7 days.
-After all the tweets are collected, the tweets are further reduced to a minimum which includes only the date, text, language, favorite count, and retweeted count.
+After all the tweets are collected, the tweets are sorted and further reduced to include only the date, text, language, favorite count, and retweeted count.
 At the end, the resulting tweets are written out to a file in json format.

 ### 1.3.
 Usage